MIRICMILAN/US-AI-Patents/README.md

 This online repository contains the code needed to reconstruct the tables and figures from the paper.
 We demonstrate several classification approaches:

-- Notebook A. Text Classification with a Bag-of-Words Representation
+- **Notebook A**.
+Text Classification with a Bag-of-Words Representation
-- Notebook B. Text Classification with a Embedding Based Text Representation
+- **Notebook B**.
+Text Classification with a Embedding Based Text Representation
-- Notebook C. Text Classification using a Convolutional Neural Network (both Bow and Embedding based Representation)
+- **Notebook C**.
+Text Classification using a Convolutional Neural Network (both Bow and Embedding based Representation)
-- Notebook D. Text CLassification using Transformer Based Models
+- **Notebook D**.
+Text CLassification using Transformer Based Models
-- Notebook X. Summary and Comparison of Different Classification Approaches
+- **Notebook X**.
+Summary and Comparison of Different Classification Approaches

 Notebooks are shown in GitHub but you can explort and open in Google Colab to replicate and utilize in own research projects.